-- Born in the American Midwest (Kansas City), I grew up in Amsterdam/Holland, Bonn/Germany, Ottawa/Canada, and Rabat/Marocco where I graduated from the Lycée Descartes with a French Baccalaurèat (Section C) in 1974.
+Born in the American Midwest (Kansas City) into a German household, I grew up in Amsterdam/Holland, Bonn/Germany, Ottawa/Canada, and Rabat/Marocco where I graduated from the Lycée Descartes with a classic French Baccalaurèat in 1974.

-- I studied Physics and Philosophy in Tübingen, Germany.
-I was awarded a Master of Physics in 1980 (writing my Master Thesis under Prof. Mario Del Cin) and my PhD from the Max-Planck-Institut for Biological Cybernetics in Tübingen in 1982.
-The eye-catching thesis title was Nonlinear information processing in dendritic trees of arbitrary geometry.
-I had two Doctor-Fathers (thesis advisors), Prof. Valentin Braitenberg and Prof. Tomaso (Tommy) Poggio.
+I studied Physics and Philosophy in Tübingen, Germany.
+I was awarded a Master of Physics in 1980 and my PhD from the Max-Planck-Institut for Biological Cybernetics in Tübingen in 1982.
+The bulk of my thesis was published in the venerable Philosophical Transactions of the Royal Society.
+I had two thesis advisors, called Doktorvater in German, Prof. Valentin Braitenberg and Prof. Tomaso (Tommy) Poggio.

-- Subsequently, I followed Tommy to Boston, where I spent four years as a post-doctoral fellow at the Artificial Intelligence Laboratory and at the Brain and Cognitive Sciences department at MIT.
+I followed the latter to Boston, where I spent four years as a post-doctoral fellow at the Artificial Intelligence Laboratory and at the Brain and Cognitive Sciences department at MIT.

-- In the fall of 1986, I joined the California Institute of Technology‘s newly started Computation and Neural Systems PhD program as an Assistant Professor.
+In the fall of 1986, I joined the California Institute of Technology‘s newly started Computation and Neural Systems PhD program as an Assistant Professor.
 Caltech, in beautiful Southern California, is an oasis, an ivory-tower dedicated to educating the best and brightest in the way of science and the pursuit of the truth.
 For more than a quarter of a century I lead a laboratory, taught and mentored more than one hundred graduate and post-graduate students.
 For my and their academic pedigree see here.

-- I find ecstasy in climbing mountains and walls, long-distance running and rowing crew.
+I find ecstasy and pure experience in climbing mountains and walls, long-distance running and rowing crew.